-1 share = A box of seasonal produce each week throughout the farming season
+1 share is a combination of seasonal produce each week throughout the farming season.

-Click HERE to download our CSA Sign Up form for 2013 Members.
+Click HERE to download our CSA Sign Up form for Summer/Fall 2014.

 If interested, please...